Quantum squeezing cannot beat the standard quantum limit: Discussion

 \textit{A. Comparison to a different limit} \begin{enumerate} \item \textbf{Comparison to an imperfect limit:} An improvement in measurement precision for a device operating far away from the SQL is demonstrated \cite{Abadie2011, Aasi2013, Tse2019, Casacio2021}.
 This is not the same as demonstrating a measurement precision beyond the SQL.

 \item \textbf{Tautological definition of the measurement precision:} A different quantum limit is introduced.
 This limit is defined as the precision of a measurement device \emph{as it is and without modifications}.
-Modifications that utilise entanglement are allowed, whilst forbidding any other changes to the device \cite{Wu1986, Xiao1987, Taylor2013}.
-If the device was already operating at the SQL, and squeezing implemented whilst keeping the number of particles and time constant, then the sensitivity cannot improve. \end{enumerate}
+Modifications that utilise entanglement are allowed, whilst forbidding any other changes to the device \cite{Wu1986, Xiao1987, Taylor2013}. \end{enumerate} Note, in both of these cases, if the device was already operating at the SQL, and squeezing implemented whilst keeping the number of particles and time constant, then the sensitivity cannot improve.